Banking, money and taxes in Taiwan are generally easy to navigate. The banking system is efficient and reliable.

 While many new arrivals use foreign banks in Taiwan, this may not always be possible, as some employers insist on paying salaries directly into a Taiwanese bank account.

-To open a bank account in Taiwan, expats will need an Alien Resident Certificate (ARC).
+To open a bank account in Taiwan, you'll need an Alien Resident Certificate (ARC).
 Other documents that may be required include a passport or other proof of identity, and proof of residence.
 A minimum deposit is also required when opening an account.

 ATMs and credit cards

-ATMs are widely available, and they operate on a 24-hour basis.
+ATMs are widely available and generally operate 24 hours a day.
 While some ATMs only accept Taiwanese cards, foreign credit or debit cards can usually be used to withdraw cash in Taiwan, but will incur charges.
-Even using a local card at an ATM operated by a different bank than one's own will incur charges.
+Even using a local card at an ATM operated by a different bank than your own will incur charges.
 ATMs in Taiwan offer English menus and facilities for transferring money and paying bills.

 Credit cards are accepted by hotels and large retail outlets, but less so in smaller establishments.
-It's common practice in Taiwan to use cash whenever possible, although this is rapidly changing, and there is rapid growth and prevalence of digital payments.
+It's common practice in Taiwan to use cash whenever possible, although this is rapidly changing, with notable growth of digital payments.

 EasyCard